 How does the choice of materials affect the longevity of an epoxy garage floor?

-The lifespan of an epoxy garage floor largely depends on the quality of the epoxy used and the preparation of the underlying surface.
-High-grade, 100% solid epoxy can last 10-20 years in residential garages, especially when combined with proper surface prep.
-Cheaper, water-based epoxies might only last a few years before showing wear.
+The choice of materials largely affects the lifespan of an epoxy garage floor because of the quality of the epoxy used and the preparation of the underlying surface.
+High-grade, 100% solid epoxy lasts 10-20 years in residential garages, especially when combined with proper surface prep.
+Cheaper, water-based epoxies tend to last only a few years before showing wear.